 Steam is one of the largest game distributors across the globe.
 And I’m pretty sure you also use steam to buy games.

 Steam is always running when you play games.
-Of course its depend whether or not you buy the game from steam.
+Of course, it depends on whether or not you buy the game from steam.
 90% of the game you did buy from steam.

 Like I said before windows auto-update, similarly, steam update games automatically from your game library.